kefahi/edraj/edraj.md

 * Technically speaking there is no reason why one application (with a proper ecosystem) cannot serve all those use-cases and more.
 At the end of the day it boils down to information/data entities that should be maintained, indexed and shared / published.
 * Unfortunately and despite the fact that there have been several attempts to address sub-sets of use-cases, none of them tries to address the problem in its fully generality.
 Let alone offering it at competitive quality and speed.
-* The other major barrier is the user's affinity to the existing social network offerings.
+* The social affinity to the existing social network offering (existing social graph weight).

 ---
 ### Crossing the chasm <img src="images/cross.svg" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">